rachelt27/Getting_and_Cleaning_Data/README.md

 # Getting_and_Cleaning_Data : Course Project

 The R script, run_analysis.R, does the following:

-  *Downloads the dataset
+* Downloads the dataset from UCI website
-  *Loads the activity and feature info
+* Loads the feature,subject and activity data for both training and testing.
-  *Loads both the training and test datasets, keeping only those columns which reflect a mean or standard deviation *Loads the activity and subject data for each dataset, and merges those columns with the dataset *Merges the two datasets
+* Merges training and testing datasets,keeping only those columns which reflect a mean or standard deviation
-  *Converts the activity and subject columns into factors *Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and activity      pair.
+* Adds descriptive names to Activity values.

-Course project of Getting and Cleaning Data offered by Coursera
+* Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and activity      pair.

 © Rachel Trimble 2015 All Rights reserved.